-Participatory approaches to public decision-making constitute a very active area of scholarship and practice that stretches back over 20 years.
+Participatory approaches to public decision-making constitute a very active area of scholarship and practice that stretches back over twenty years.
 While there is no comprehensive bibliography of this field, the number of scholarly articles is surely in the thousands.
-Distributed across many different fields, this frenetic scholarship appears in many different literatures, and draws from experiences from virtually every region of the globe.
-In addition, this socio-political phenomenon has sprung up largely outside of academic settings and researchers are struggling to keep pace and document what is occurring in practice.
+Distributed across many different disciplines, this frenetic scholarship appears in many various literatures and draws from experiences from virtually every region of the globe.
+In addition, this sociopolitical phenomenon has sprung up largely outside of academic settings, and researchers are struggling to keep pace and document what is occurring in practice.

 The overall challenge facing process designers (and facilitators) is the need to competently operate on at least three different levels simultaneously:

-- To manage whatever is in the room - the people, issues, history, emotions, concerns, worries, claims, blame - whatever flows out from the participants.
+- To manage whatever is in the room—the people, issues, history, emotions, concerns, worries, claims, blame.

 The Unifying Negotiation Framework 1.0 proposes to: